melsincostan/aoc2023/README.md

 - Part 1: Again doesn't feel very idiomatic
 - Part 2: I thought this would need rayon, but running a release build is barely more than a few seconds.
 Rayon makes it instant.
 This is why i used map to compute everything, if i decide i need to parallelize i can just pull in rayon and replace `iter()` with `par_iter()`

+### Day 19

+- Part 1: There is no way this is idiomatic or proper code...
+It has tests tho???